anonymousclust/RabbitTClust2/README.md

 Ensure that your machine supports at least AVX2 instructions.

+Usage: MPI     use the MPI-accelerated version (only available in fastmpi branch)

 ### Install from source code
 #### Dependancy
 * cmake v.3.0 or later